Financial Aid: Frequently Asked Questions

 What deadlines for the Financial Aid Program application should I be aware of?

-The Financial Aid Program application deadline is Wednesday, February 15, 2017, with supporting documents due NO LATER than February 15, 2017..
+The FACTS Tuition Aid application deadline for new families is February 15, 2018, with supporting documents due NO LATER than February 15, 2018.

-February 15, 2017: Deadline to complete FACTS Application and provide supporting documentation.
+January 5, 2018: Deadline to complete FACTS Tuition Aid Application and provide supporting documentation for returning families.

-*Financial Aid contracts are due back to the school withing 10 business days of the issue date.
-After this time, the financial aid amount can not be guaranteed.
+*Financial Aid contracts are due back to the school within 10 business days of the issue date.
+After this time, the financial aid amount can not be guarantee.

 What if I am unable to meet the deadline for application to the Financial Aid Program?

-Your cooperation in filing by the deadline assists us in most fairly distributing aid to all families who apply to the program.
+Your cooperation in applying by the deadline assists us in most fairly distributing Financial Aid to all families who apply to the program.
 However, we do consider applications filed outside of the regular cycle on an aid-available basis.
-Families new to the school and those who are unable to file by the deadline should please contact Shayna Friedman at email@example.com or (720) 449-9550 to discuss aid availability.
+Families new to the school and those who are unable to file by the deadline should please contact Shayna Friedman at firstname.lastname@example.org or (720) 449-9550 to discuss aid availability.

 There are a few questions you can ask yourself to help determine whether Financial Aid is right for you.

-- Am I able to fit the full (non-indexed) amount of tuition into my budget without sacrificing core expenses like housing, vehicles, groceries, clothing, healthcare, and child care?
+- Am I able to fit the entire amount of tuition into my budget without sacrificing core expenses like housing, vehicles, groceries, clothing, healthcare, and child care?
 If you can not fit the entire amount of tuition into your budget after core expenses, you should consider Financial Aid.